Leonard Usina

-Leonard Usina (1891 - 1981) was an American banker and philanthropist in the twentieth century who worked primarily in Miami, Florida, and St. Augustine, Florida.
+Leonard Usina (1891–1981) was an American banker and philanthropist in the twentieth century who worked primarily in Miami, Florida, and St. Augustine, Florida.

 Early life

 Leonard Ambrose Usina was born in St. Augustine, Florida, in 1891.
 He was one of six children born to Domingo B. Usina and Polonia Theodora Genovar.

 Career

 Leonard Usina began his banking career in Florida in the early twentieth century.
 In 1904 he started working for the Peoples Bank for Savings in St. Augustine.
 This affiliation lasted until 1906 when he began working for the First National Bank of St. Augustine, where he worked until 1909.
 At that time he took the position of assistant cashier at The Commercial Bank in St. Augustine, which he held until 1912.
 Usina then moved north to Jacksonville, Florida to work as manager of the transit department at the Heard National Bank.
 In 1915 he was elected cashier for the Bank of South Jacksonville.

 In 1932 Usina moved to Miami while working under Edward Ball for the Florida National Bank and Trust.
 In 1950, he created his own bank, the Peoples Bank of Miami Shores.
 In April 1972 his bank acquired a majority share of the Capital National Bank and it was renamed the Peoples National Downtown Bank, its main goal being the rebuilding and revitalization of downtown Miami.
-At the end of 1972, Usina's bank had earned a profit of $28,000, after being in debt $400,000 the previous year.
+At the end of 1972, Usina's bank had earned a profit of $28,000, after being in debt of $400,000 the previous year.